LSSTDESC/chroma/results/MachineLearning.md

 The scripts `star_ML.py` and `gal_ML.py` in the bin/analytic/catalogs/ directory are used for this purpose.
 These scripts will apply a machine learning algorithm -- Support Vector Regression -- to learn the relationship in a catalog between LSST six-band photometry and chromatic biases.
+(Other algorithms can easily be swapped in by modifying the scripts: the scikit-learn API is quite flexible.)

 Let's look at the options for the `star_ML.py` script.